mpundlik/cassandra-schema/README.md

 - Alter table/type statements

 ## Iteration 4 - integration & doc
-- shocase how all four tools work together during upgrade procedure (deploying new version of microservice)
+- showcase how all four tools work together during upgrade procedure (deploying new version of microservice)
 - describe everything in documentation with example/tutorial